Sharing is Caring

 “Through a number of field experiments in Western Kenya, the researchers found that a lack of resources wasn’t the primary reason for under-performing schools and pupils, but rather a lack of teaching support and an overall lack of teacher accountability.
 Other studies have focused on everything from how price impacts parents’ decisions to give their children de-worming pills, to how mobile clinics can increase rates of vaccination, to the impact of microcredit programs,” wrote Pipa Stevens on CNBC.

-The trio will share equally among themselves a total of 9 million Swedish Krona which is approximately $915,000.
+The trio will share equally among themselves a total of 9 million Swedish Krona which is approximately $915,000 for their Nobel prize in economics 2019.

 Verified by MonsterInsights